 The MaineDOT 2020-2021-2022 Interactive Work Plan was emailed to the MS4 municipal stormwater coordinators on February 25, 2020.
-The Work Plan covers PY8.
+That Work Plan covers PY7.

-In PY8, MaineDOT maintained regular contact with the regulated MS4 municipalities and participating in the meetings of the Bangor Area Stormwater Working Group, the Southern Maine Stormwater Work Group, and the Interlocal Stormwater Working Group.
+In PY7, MaineDOT maintained regular contact with the regulated MS4 municipalities by participating in the meetings of the Bangor Area Stormwater Working Group, the Southern Maine Stormwater Work Group, and the Interlocal Stormwater Working Group.